-The executive directors and executives receive a superannuation guarantee contribution required by the government, which throughout the year was 9.25% (currently 9.5% from 1 July 2014), and do not receive any other retirement benefits.
+The executive directors and executives receive a superannuation guarantee contribution required by the government, which throughout the year was 9.5%, and do not receive any other retirement benefits.

 Equity-settled compensation

 The entity often uses share-based compensation to remunerate employees.
 The bonus element over the exercise price of the employee services rendered in exchange for the grant of shares and options is recognised as an expense in the profit and loss component of the statement of comprehensive income.
 The total amount to be expensed over the vesting period is determined by reference to the grant date fair value of the shares or the options granted.